Childhood Laryngeal Tumors Treatment (PDQ®)–Health Professional Version

 Information about National Cancer Institute (NCI)–supported clinical trials can be found on the NCI website.
 For information about clinical trials sponsored by other organizations, see the ClinicalTrials.gov website.

 The following is an example of a national and/or institutional clinical trial that is currently being conducted:

-(Pediatric MATCH: Targeted Therapy Directed by Genetic Testing in Treating Pediatric Patients with Relapsed or Refractory Advanced Solid Tumors, Non-Hodgkin Lymphomas, or Histiocytic Disorders): NCI-COG Pediatric Molecular Analysis for Therapeutic Choice (MATCH), referred to as Pediatric MATCH, will match targeted agents with specific molecular changes identified using a next-generation sequencing targeted assay of more than 3,000 different mutations across more than 160 genes in refractory and recurrent solid tumors.
+- APEC1621 (NCT03155620) (Pediatric MATCH: Targeted Therapy Directed by Genetic Testing in Treating Pediatric Patients with Relapsed or Refractory Advanced Solid Tumors, Non-Hodgkin Lymphomas, or Histiocytic Disorders): NCI-COG Pediatric Molecular Analysis for Therapeutic Choice (MATCH), referred to as Pediatric MATCH, will match targeted agents with specific molecular changes identified in a patient's tumor (refractory or recurrent).
 Children and adolescents aged 1 to 21 years are eligible for the trial.

 - Bitar MA, Moukarbel RV, Zalzal GH: Management of congenital subglottic hemangioma: trends and success over the past 17 years.
 Otolaryngol Head Neck Surg 132 (2): 226-31, 2005.
 [PUBMED Abstract]

 - McGuirt WF, Little JP: Laryngeal cancer in children and adolescents.
 Otolaryngol Clin North Am 30 (2): 207-14, 1997.
 [PUBMED Abstract]